Last updated on December 14th, 2021 at 02:43 am

 Top off with a dusting of snow (icing sugar), and some sugared walkways for a sweet finishing touch.

-These gingerbread house cookies were fun to bake and decorate, and even more fun to build as a village surrounding and topping the gingerbread cake.
+The gingerbread house cookies were so much fun to bake and decorate.
+It was even more fun to build the village surrounding and topping the gingerbread cake.

-I can definitely see this becoming a holiday tradition.
+I can definitely see this becoming a Christmas tradition for the whole family.

 Since these cookies were made from gingerbread from a Newfoundland recipe, I thought it fitting to make gingerbread row houses similar to those where my mom grew up on Queen’s Road in St. John’s Newfoundland.